AnthonyCxx/Notes-and-Writeups/Python/Object-oriented Programming/Operator Overloading.md

 ## Overloadable Operators

-P.S. '[token](https://techterms.com/definition/token)' refers to a single, irreducible element of a programming language.
+P.S. _[token](https://techterms.com/definition/token)_ refers to a single, irreducible element of a programming language like the operator '+'.

 ### Arithmetic Operators
 | Token | Arity | Dunder Method |